uggla/cloud_native_app/README.md

   In the context of this training, no complex feature or bug fix will be requested by your teachers.

+*Another Note*: github is mandatory for the delivery.
+However, you can use any other scm solutions to meet your needs.
+But you must update regularly the github repo with **history**

 ## Teachers interaction with students

-### Hardware
+### Platforms

 Teachers will provide a remote access (though VPN) to :

-* the *customer production platform* (known as *Production environment*) (2 servers pre-installed with a CentOS 7 distribution) Your development team will have to setup them with an OpenStack as requested by the customer
+* the *customer production platform* (known as *Production environment*) (2 servers pre-installed with a CentOS 7 distribution) Your development team will have to setup them with (packstack)[https://www.rdoproject.org/install/packstack/.
     Your development team will deploy the customer application and application health control on it.

-* a runnable *company Openstack tenant* (known as *Referenced environment*) to install your software factory.
+* a runnable *company Openstack tenant* (known as *Reference environment*) to install your software factory.
     In this factory, you will be able to
     * develop anything requested by your customers, or proposed by your team